lis-kp/alice/README.md

 ## Quick start

 We provide a quick example on how to run it on an English temporal task (MC-TACO).
+For details about the MC-TACO dataset, please check the following paper: https://aclanthology.org/D19-1332/

 The examples were ran on the DGX-1 machine.